MicrosoftDocs/architecture-center/docs/guide/multitenant/service/key-vault.md

 ### Managed HSM and Dedicated HSM

-- If you need to do a large number of operations per second and this could cause you problems with limits, consider [Managed HSM](/azure/key-vault/managed-hsm/overview) or [Dedicated HSM](/azure/dedicated-hsm/overview).
-- Both products provide a reserved capacity model, but are generally more costly than Key Vault.
-Additionally, be aware of the limits on the number of instances that you can deploy into each region.
+If you need to perform a large number of operations per second, and the Key Vault operation limits are insufficient, consider using either [Managed HSM](/azure/key-vault/managed-hsm/overview) or [Dedicated HSM](/azure/dedicated-hsm/overview).
+Both products provide you with a reserved amount of capacity, but they're generally more costly than Key Vault.
+Additionally, be aware of the limits on the number of instances of these services that you can deploy into each region.

 More information:
 - [How do I decide whether to use Azure Key Vault or Azure Dedicated HSM?](/azure/dedicated-hsm/faq#how-do-i-decide-whether-to-use-azure-key-vault-or-azure-dedicated-hsm-)